ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 This was a huge source of pain and stress for me.
 I had never failed at anything before.
 And so I struggled, _hard_, to find a better way to learn these concepts and internalize their lessons.
 I spent a lot of time and effort trying (and discarding) various paradigms to intuitively explain complex systems.

-Eventually, I hit a tipping point.
-Once I modeled the abstractions appropriately in my mind, I was able to reason about complex behavior as well or better than my peers.
-I suddenly started getting flashes of insight, and was able to leverage previous abstractions when solving take-home problems.
+Eventually, for any domain, I hit a tipping point.
+Once I modeled the appropriate abstractions in my mind, I was able to reason about complex behavior as well (or better) than my peers.
+I started getting flashes of insight, and was able to leverage previous abstractions when solving take-home problems.

 This felt like a bit of a superpower.
-It felt like I had finally modeled the problem properly in my brain, and as a result was able to identify patterns and solve Big Picture problems.

-Much later in life, I would read Hofstadter's <u>[Gödel, Escher, Bach][geb]</u> and realize I had metaprogrammed my brain for a particular domain, and it had allowed me to use abstractions as a first-class language for learning and reasoning.
+Much later in life, I would read Hofstadter's <u>[Gödel, Escher, Bach][geb]</u> and realize I had metaprogrammed my brain for a particular domain, which allowed me to use abstractions as a first-class language for learning and reasoning.
+As a result I was able to identify patterns more quickly and use intuition to solve problems more easily.

 Why did I do this, when some people with higher IQs were perfectly capable of it, but didn't appear to be doing it? __Was it because the lack of abstractions caused more pain for me than for them?__